kimalfred/Employee-Management-System/README.md

 2. Add the `mail.jar` file to your project's classpath.

 ### Implementing Email Functionality
 Here is the code snippet to set up the mailer in your Java application.
-This can be integrated into your email-sending logic in the application (e.g., for notifications).
+This can be integrated into your email-sending logic in the application.

 ![javaemail](https://github.com/kimalfred/Employee-Management-System/assets/119164038/1c6a960f-2672-481b-9c85-83d833723927)